kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    level and maps naturally to one gang per replica with `minCount == size`.
 3. **Leader/worker (level 3):** the two pod-bearing leaves within a replica.
-   This allows workers to request an NVLink domain or shared DRA claim without forcing the leader to use the same resources or priority.
+   This allows workers to request an NVLink domain or shared DRA claim without forcing the leader to use the same resources.
+Kubernetes 1.37 still requires one effective priority across the entire Workload.

 Delivery is split into two phases: